PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ## 3.4.
 Launch CloudShell

+- *Verify you are in the assigned region!*
 - Search for `cloudshell` in top search bar
 - Close out of the Intro Screen
 - Allow a few moments for it to initialize